Meno Martha International Menopause Directory

 • “If a non-mainstream approach is used in place of conventional medicine, it’s considered “alternative””.5

-DotS the definition of CAM may vary.
-In Natural Therapies the (Australian) Jean Hailes for Women’s Health (JH) definition is:
+DotS the definition of natural therapies may vary.
+In Natural Therapies: What Are Natural Therapies? the (Australian) Jean Hailes for Women’s Health (JH) definition is:

 Integrative Health